Sunday, February 2, 2014

 If you don’t have your strategic initiatives mapped to skill sets, then a brief SWOT analysis can help the organization capture the skill sets necessary, to achieve its strategic goals.
 You can capture this information using surveys.

 Once you have the skills sets defined that map back to your businesses’ strategic needs, then you need to accurately define the skills that your employees have.
-Using a Skills Matrix to lay out the data you collected makes analysis easy.
+Using a skills matrix to lay out the data you collected makes analysis easy.

 TNA’s can also be performed at different level in the organization.
 Organizational training needs analysis involves the review and critical appraisal of the organization’s mission, vision, and strategy.